 This is a long and wandering tale, one that is not finished yet.

-But it is a tale of permanent change was and is ever present so the laying of the Silk Road through a significant chunk of ‘hallowed turf’ forced a return to Fallibroome roots.
-Now even the ‘new’ home, Priory Park, is subject of possible change with the possibility of a new clubhouse and artificial pitch.
+The laying of the Silk Road through a significant chunk of ‘hallowed turf’ forced a return to Fallibroome roots.
+Now (in 2017) even the ‘new’ home, Priory Park, is subject of possible change with the possibility of a new clubhouse and artificial pitch.

 In the following video David Wilkinson charts the course of MRUFC from the introduction of rugby to Macclesfield in 1874 through to Priory Park in 2016.

-The Timeline gives much more detailed descriptions of key events and personalities on this course.
+The Timeline then gives more detailed descriptions of key events and personalities on this course.

 - IT WAS FOOTBALL AS THEY KNEW IT.